rahulranjansah/hapsira/docs/source/bibliography.md

 ## Software

-poliastro wouldn\'t be possible without the tremendous, often unpaid and unrecognised effort of thousands of volunteers who devote a significant part of their lives to provide the best software money can buy, for free.
-This is a list of direct poliastro dependencies with a citeable resource, which doesn\'t account for the fact that I have used and enjoyed free (as in freedom) operative systems, compilers, text editors, IDEs and browsers for my whole academic life.
+`hapsira` wouldn\'t be possible without the tremendous, often unpaid and unrecognised effort of thousands of volunteers who devote a significant part of their lives to provide the best software money can buy, for free.
+This is a list of direct `hapsira` dependencies with a citeable resource, which doesn\'t account for the fact `hapsira`'s developers have used and enjoyed free (as in freedom) operative systems, compilers, text editors, IDEs and browsers.

 - Van Der Walt, Stefan, S. Chris Colbert, and Gael Varoquaux. \"The NumPy array: a structure for efficient numerical computation.\"